MRChemSoft/workshop-cammi-2025/content/_index.md

 Some description here....

-The workshop will take place from June 18 to June 20, 2025, at Humboldt University’s Adlershof campus in Berlin, Germany.
+The workshop will take place on September 18-19, 2025, at Scuola Normale Superiore, Pisa, Italy.

 Chiara Cappelli, Stefano Corni and Luca Frediani